-Take 1 hour out to attend this free webinar and benefit from the experienced guidance of Professor Partha Kar and Dr Iain Cranston.
-Attend with your diabetes team and leave with the confidence to empower your patients to manage their own diabetes care.
-You will learn important skill-based information that will focus on structured conversation, mutual goal setting, motivational interviewing, language and empathy.
+On-demand: featuring presentation and speaker Q&A: Take 1 hour out to attend this free webinar and benefit from the experienced guidance of Professor Partha Kar and Dr Iain Cranston.
+Leave with the confidence to empower your patients to manage their own diabetes care and learn important skill-based information that will focus on structured conversation, mutual goal setting, motivational interviewing, language and empathy.

 A full list of all upcoming Diabetes events can also be viewed at the official Diabetes National Networking Forum website.

 1 hour Continuing Professional Development: what you will learn

 Develop your confidence to provide proactive and supportive care whilst equipping your patients to self-manage their diabetes, plus answer your questions on:

 - Engaging in structured conversations that start with mutual goal setting

 - Prioritising motivational interview techniques to encourage self-management in your consultations

 - Utilising language and empathy to promote acceptance of condition and to engage your patients with their diabetes care